Abdul-Ahad003/Moviebee/moviebeeapp/README.md

 3. To add Movies aur Shows to favorites click on heart icon on the  details page.

 4. To search for movies and shows enter the name of the movie or show and hit Enter button on the keyboard.

+5. Click on the clear all button to clear favorites list

 # Demo Link